 Dan Bank Road and Slope Stabilisation

-Concurrent with the wall construction, the existing asphalt road and kerb line was replaced in its entirerity.
+The final phase involved slope stabilisation work to the upper slope above the A626.
+This part of the scheme involved the installation of geo-textile mesh reatined by 15 metre long soil nails This allowed the excavation of the existing embankment to enable the extra width necessary to contruct a new stone retaining wall.
+Concurrent with the wall construction, the existing asphalt road and kerb line was replaced in its entirerity over a 1.0km length.
 Once again all the works were carried out at night throughout the evenings between the hours of 7pm and 6am to eliminate any traffic chaos.